- Entertainment and Media»

 The New Time Slot Affected The Anime Storytelling, And It Caused the First Episode of Season 2 to be like Season Episode 1 of Season 1:

-If you want to read my review for Code Geass: Lelouch of the Rebellion season one, you can.
-If you have seen the first season already, you don’t have t
+You should read my review of Code Geass: Lelouch of the Rebellion R1 before reading this review.
+If you have seen the first season already, then you'll be fine.

 Code Geass R2 was supposed to start immediately after the first season ended, but because it took them two years to make season 2, the anime was moved to a different time slot, so to help newcomers get into the anime they decided to make a time skip.